 Robust graphical foundation: sometimes it's the little things that can make a big difference.
 Adobe wants to make sure that the basic elements that graphic designers use in tools like Photoshop® and Illustrator® are also available on the web.
 It is working to bring blend modes and sophisticated compositing to the web.
 And it is ensuring that geometric transformations and animations work consistently across HTML, CSS and SVG to make it easy to use more complex graphical effects.

 Magazine-like layout: based on Adobe's experience with tools like InDesign®, it's important to provide web designers the same kind of sophisticated layout and rich typography that print has afforded them to date.
-Adobe has made several proposals to the W3C to help achieve this goal, including CSS Regions and CSS Exclusions and has contributed implementations of these proposals to the WebKit project.
+Adobe has made several proposals to the W3C to help achieve this goal, including CSS Regions and CSS Shapes and has contributed implementations of these proposals to the WebKit project.
 CSS Regions is now available in Chrome and in Internet Explorer 10.

 Cinematic visual effects: Flash and After Effects® proved that sophisticated and compelling visual effects create more engaging user experiences.
 Adobe is working with the community on proposals to bring these experiences to the web, starting with CSS Custom Filters to bring hardware accelerated graphical filters and visual effects to the web.

 Typography: Adobe has a long tradition and deep expertise in typography.
 Adobe's contributions include some beautiful open source fonts, Source Sans Pro and Source Code Pro, that have been fine-tuned for use on the web, as well as a library of free fonts available through Adobe Edge Web Fonts.